FlashSystems/CheckUnits/README.md

 * If the unit has failed an error is reported.
 * If the unit was automatically restarted a warning is reported.
 * If the unit was created by the systemd-sysv-generator to start a legacy init-Script an information is reported.
+* If the unit was stopped because it conflicted with an other unit an information is reported.
+(Only if `-c` is used)
 * If the enabled/disabled state of the unit does not equal the preset state an information is reported.
+(Only if `-p` is used.)
 * If the unit is enabled but not active a warning is reported unless...
   * the unit is a one-shot unit and RemainAfterExit is set to "no".
 * If the unit is disabled but active a warning is reported unless...